-Inorganic waste such as plastic waste thrown by increasing number of visitors in recent years in the hiking trail “Chandragiri to Champadevi” hills located nearby southern rim of Kathmandu Valley, the capital city of Nepal, has degraded the quality of habitat, impacting the wildlife.
+Inorganic waste, especially single-use plastics waste thrown by increasing numbers of visitors in recent years in the hiking trail “Chandragiri to Champadevi” hills located near the southern rim of Kathmandu Valley, the capital city of Nepal, has degraded the quality of habitat, impacting the wildlife.
 Despite being an important habitat for flora and fauna within the valley, detailed biodiversity surveys have not been conducted yet, causing a gap in knowledge.
 Thus, the goal of this project was to promote outdoor activities in the project area and create responsible citizens for biodiversity conservation through waste management.

 To fulfill this goal, the three main objectives of the project were to (a) conduct clean-up campaigns, waste management training and awareness programs among local and youths in the project area, (b) collect biodiversity data of the project area (c) install information boards and waste bins in the hiking trail.